Whilst sub-Qs are not always necessary or appropriate (see below), most

 (crashing).

-The primary purpose of sub-Qs is to avoid dehydration, which
+The primary purpose of sub-Qs is to maintain hydration, thus avoiding

 reduces the risk of your cat crashing and needing IV fluids in the first